vectordotdev/timber-elixir/README.md

 9. ...more coming soon, [file an issue](https://github.com/timberio/timber-elixir/issues) to request.

 We also add context to every log, everything in the [`Timber.Contexts`](lib/timber/contexts) namespace.
 Context is like join data for your logs.
-Ever wish you could see all log lines written a specific request?
+Have you ever wished you could search for all logs written with in a specific request ID?
 Context achieves that:

 1. [HTTP Context](lib/timber/contexts/http_context.ex)
 2. [Organization Context](lib/timber/contexts/organization_context.ex)